gemini3d/mat_gemini/Readme.md

 ### GNU Octave

+Currently, bugs and feature limitations in Octave prevent the full use of Octave with Gemini.

+#### HDF5: feature missing from Octave

-GNU Octave currently can do NetCDF4, but not HDF5.
+GNU Octave currently can not do HDF5.
 Octave's `save('-hdf5','out.h5',...)` saves the variables in a fixed layout that's not usable for Gemini.

+#### NetCDF4: buggy file writing

+Unfortunately, there is also a bug in Octave NetCDF interface that causes only the first value to be written to a vector (1D) variable, leaving the other values at fill value.
+This happens on Windows and Linux.